Sail & Bike Scotland

 Day 1 (Sun): Oban (Embarkation) (D)

 Individual flight to Edinburgh or Glasgow followed by either train or bus to Oban.
-You are welcome to reserve a space on our collective transfer service leaving at 5.30 pm from Edinburgh centre and at 6 pm from the Edinburgh airport (see prices below).
-Your cabins on the Flying Dutchman are ready for check in at 5 pm.
-Should you arrive earlier, your luggage can be stored on board until check-in time.
-A late evening dinner will give you time to get to know your crew and tour guides.
+Alternatively you are welcome to reserve a seat with our collective transfer service which leaves the centre of Edinburgh at 5.30 pm and Edinburgh Airport at 6 pm (see prices below).
+The cabins for your Scotland cycling holidays on the Flying Dutchman are ready for check in at 6 pm.
+Should you arrive earlier, your luggage can be stored on board until check-in.
+A late evening dinner gives everyone a chance to get to meet each other, the crew, and the tour guides.

 Day 2 (Mon): Oban - Toberonochy – Crinan (aprx.
 22 mi. /36 km) (B, D)